A Common Lawyer's Bible

 —Not Based on Any Other Translations—

 From the Original Hebrew, Chaldee & Greek Tongues

-Available in appreciation of a suggested donation of $150 or more
+In appreciation of a suggested donation (or more):

-God’s Kingdom of Law -vs- Man’s Empires of Evil
+God’s Kingdom of Law -vs- Men’s Empires of Evil

-- Notes first principles of our common law found in the Bible & their present application
+- Notes first principles of our common law found in the Bible and their present application

 - Includes detailed Headnotes, introducing each of the Bible's 66 books

 - Introduces each grouping of the Bible's books of history, poetry, prophecy, and epistles

 - Attaches 135 appendices, discussing the accord between God's laws unwritten in creation with those written in the Bible